International Dunhuang Programme: Activities

-In 2002, Lynne Brindley, Chief Executive Officer of the British Library, put forward the International Dunhuang Project as a good example of the sort of complex, collaborative, and international digitisation projects that the British Library was increasingly engaged in.
+In 2002, Lynne Brindley, former Chief Executive Officer of the British Library, put forward the IDP as a good example of the sort of complex, collaborative, and international digitisation projects that the British Library was increasingly engaged in.
 She explained that none of the individual institutions participating in the project had the resources or facilities to allow scholars full access to all of the manuscripts in their collections, but by joining together and sharing knowledge and resources the institutions would be able to offer access to the combined collections of all the institutions by means of high-quality digital images.
 She noted that a digitisation project such as the IDP benefits both the institutions involved, who are often able to obtain more substantial funding than they would for an internal project, and also the scholarly community, who are given access through the digital images to fragile and often inaccessible items that might previously have been difficult or impossible to view.

 Cataloguing

-Catalogue records are stored in XML format on a relational database using the 4th Dimension database management tool.
-Records can be searched for by means of an online search form that allows users to restrict the search on the basis of a number of different criteria, such as type of artefact, holding institute, archaeological site, and language or script.
-The database was updated to support Unicode in 2010, and the IDP website is now fully encoded using UTF-8, allowing characters from most of the ancient and modern scripts found in the manuscripts to be added to the catalogue records.
+Catalogue records are stored in a relational database using the 4D database management tool.
+Records can be searched for by means of an online search form that allows users to filter search results by different criteria, such as type of artefact, holding institute, archaeological site, and language or script.

 Each online catalogue record incorporates a physical description of the item, catalogue records from existing print sources, translations if available, and bibliographic references.
 The IDP also encourages scholarly users to submit their own catalogue entries and research results on individual items for addition to the database.